chrisbroski/goal-math/essay2.md

 3. It can be executed natively on any computer with a current web browser.

 Because of "duck-typing" numeric values in JavaScript, floating-point data will be indicated by the inclusion of a decimal point.
 Numbers without a decimal point should be considered integers.
 To keep numbers small and easy to read, significant figures are not meant to indicate precision.

-All code examples can be found at https://github.com/chrisbroski/goal-math

 ### What is a Goal?